inkle/ink/Documentation/ink_JSON_runtime_format.md

     ...
 }
 ```
+With `list name` and `entry name`s being `strings` and `entry value`s being `int`s

-The property names at the top level of `listDefs` are the names of the lists, while the values are the contents of the `list` definition.
-The propery names of the definitions are the names of the members of the lists, while the values are the numerical values assigned to them.
+The property names at the top level of `listDefs` are the names of the lists, while the values are the contents of the list definition.
+The propery names in the definitions are the names of the list items, while the values are the corresponding numerical values.

 ## Values